microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-02.md

 1. Tilt the board to the right and confirm that the artificial horizon rotates accordingly.
 Note that the artificial horizon will rotate in the **opposite direction of the board** — just like the artificial horizon in the instrument panel of a real plane.
 Also confirm that if you hold the right turn, the heading readout increases and the airplane on the map rotates clockwise.

 	> Expect a slight delay between the time you move the board and the app responds.
 Most of the delay is due to the fact that the app running on the MXChip is only transmitting events every couple of seconds.
-The latency resulting from events being transmitted from the MXChip to an IoT Hub in the cloud, then transformed, sent to an Event Hub, and transmitted down to the client app is minimal unless you have a very slow WiFi connection.
+The latency resulting from events being transmitted from the MXChip to an IoT Hub in the cloud, then transformed, sent to an Event Hub, and transmitted down to the client app is minimal unless you have a very slow Wi-Fi connection.

 	![Making a right turn]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab2/app-turning.png" | absolute_url }})